Renata-Thomazelli/amphibians/README.md

 - sklearn
 - skmultilearn

 This problem was particularly challenging, requiring a deep understanding of each variable, its scientific context, and its correlation with the classes.
-For a more in-depth analysis, check out my Medium article available at this address: Read here.
+For a more in-depth analysis, check out my Medium article available at this address: https://medium.com/@recalesi/a-multi-label-classification-with-machine-learning-dffc986fe885

 I’d like to express my gratitude to the Data Science Academy for their guidance and for proposing this project on their blog Ciência e Dados.